-Under Basel II framework, the Bank adopts the Standardized Approach for credit risk and Basic Indicator Approach for operational risk to assess capital adequacy.
-For market risk, the Bank does not have trading portfolios to meet the qualifying criteria prescribed by OSFI for computing market risk capital requirements.
+Under Basel III framework, the Bank adopts the Standardized Approach for credit risk and Basic Indicator Approach for operational risk to assess capital adequacy.
+For market risk, the Bank does not meet the qualifying criteria prescribed by OSFI for computing market risk capital requirements.

-Under Basel II, collective allowances for credit losses on portfolios subject to the Standardized Approach can be included in Tier 2 capital up to a limit of 1.25% of the risk-weighted assets of those portfolios.
+Under Basel III, collective allowances for credit losses on portfolios subject to the Standardized Approach can be included in Tier 2 capital up to a limit of 1.25% of the risk-weighted assets of those portfolios.
 The Bank currently does not include this calculation in its Tier 2 capital.